thisisjoonlim/dsdocs/docs/readings/books/principles.md

 ---

-"Bad times, coupled with good reflections, provide some of the best lessons."
+Bad times, coupled with good reflections, provide some of the best lessons.
-{: .py-5 }
+{: .py-5 .quote_style }

 ---